Benjaminpjacobs/recoverable/README.md

 #### Custom Exception

-In addition to retrying, recoverable allows you to raise a custom exception after the rescue and retry attempts.
+In addition to retrying, recoverable allows you to throw a custom exception after the rescue and retry attempts.

 ```ruby